AniketBhosale111/Marketing-Campaign-Performance-/README.md

 - Devoloped DAX measure and KPI
 -  Data Modeling process and created relationship between multiple Table
 -  Devoloped Interactive Dashboards and Visualized marketing overall Business performance
+## SQL
+- optimized Some SQL Queries like select, group BY, order BY, Joins, Windows Functions
+- Filtering And Sorting Data
+- using Aggregates Function
+- calculates the key Business insights